fsmb/med-api/README.md

 The MED API provides common search functionality for FSMB data.
 This API can be used to find basic information about physicians.

-Refer to the [Getting Started](https://github.com/fsmb/api-docs) guide to learn more general information about FSMB API, terminology, authentication, FSMB codes and more.
+Refer to the [Getting Started](https://github.com/fsmb/api-docs) guide to learn more general information about FSMB APIs, terminology, authentication, FSMB codes and more.
 For more information and to begin using this API please contact [FSMB](mailto:pdc@fsmb.org).

 - URL
   - Demo: `https://services-med-demo.fsmb.org/`